-Sanger Unified now has sixteen schools that offer LEAP after school programs, including fourteen elementary schools, Washington Academic Middle School and Sanger High School.
+Sanger Unified now has 15 schools that offer LEAP after school programs, including fourteen elementary schools and Washington Academic Middle School.
 Approximately 2,000 students will participate in the after school programs on a daily basis.

 All LEAP programs are open every single school day from the time school lets out until 6:00 p.m.
 Students receive a free snack, homework help, tutoring, physical education and also participate in a variety of fun enrichment activities, including dance, art & crafts, drama productions, nutrition education and much more!
 And there is NO COST to participate.

 Feel free to give us a call if you have any questions (559) 524-6564.